Melaleuca armillaris: Distribution and habitat

 Subspecies armillaris occurs in coastal areas south of the Manning River district in New South Wales to far eastern Victoria, some of the Bass Strait islands including Curtis Island and the far north eastern corner of Tasmania.
 It is also naturalised in other parts of Victoria, the Australian Capital Territory, the south of South Australia and the south-west of Western Australia.
 It is especially common on the far south coast of New South Wales.
 It grows naturally on coastal headlands and clifftops, often in dense heath.
 Subspecies akineta is only found in the Gawler Ranges of South Australia, where it grows on ridges and granite outcrops.

-Cultivation
+Use in horticulture

 Melaleuca armillaris is cultivated as a fast-growing windbreak or screening plant.
 It is hardy and will grow in most soils and aspects, resistant to salt spray and suitable for growing under power lines.

 Ecology

 This melaleuca is regarded as a serious environmental weed in some locations especially in Victoria.
 It replaces local species and increases fuel loads making areas more prone to bushfires.
 After a bushfire, the problem is increased because of the plants' releasing large numbers of seeds after fire.
 In South Australia, it is a problem in the Mount Lofty Ranges, Adelaide Hills, and Kangaroo Island.
 In Western Australia, the problems occur in coastal areas of the south-west of that state.

 Bracelet honey myrtle is a preferred food of species of sawfly (order Hymenoptera, suborder Symphaptera), especially the long-tailed sawfly Pterygophorus facielongus, which can rapidly defoliate an entire tree.

+Melaleuca armillaris has the potential to become a weed beyond its native range, and is regarded as a serious environmental weed in Victoria and South Australia, where it has the potential to increase fuel loads and make these areas more prone to fires.